opencitations/heritrace/user_testing/packages/enduser/README.md

 ### **Session Start**

-> "Start your screen and voice recording now.
+> "**IMPORTANT: Start your screen recording software now and ensure it captures both your screen and microphone audio.** Make sure the recording includes your voice as you think aloud throughout the session.
 >
 > You'll be working through several metadata management tasks.
-Think aloud throughout - describe what you're doing, what you expect, and any questions or reactions you have.
+Think aloud throughout.
+Describe what you're doing, what you expect, and any questions or reactions you have.
 >
-> There are no right or wrong approaches - we want to understand your natural workflow."
+> There are no right or wrong approaches.
+We want to understand your natural workflow."

 ### **Warm-up Exploration (max 2 minutes)**